Get all the latest data for Mandalay

 How do I verify title and ownership history in Mandalay right now?

-The key document to request is the unit registration certificate (or equivalent ownership evidence under the Condominium framework), which shows who the registered owner is and confirms the unit is properly within the condo system.
+The single key document to request is the unit registration certificate, which is the official evidence that the seller is the registered legal owner and that the unit exists within a properly established condominium regime.

 You will find here the list of classic mistakes people make when buying a property in Mandalay.